ljang0/videowebarena/README.md

 bash scripts/run_vwa.sh "test_classifieds" 0 100
 ```

-We also support running the evaluation in parallel using screen command
+We also support running the evaluation in parallel using the screen command!

 ```bash
 bash scripts/parallel_run_start_end.sh